The 7 Habits of Highly Effective People: Put first things first

-The order is important, says Covey: after completing items in quadrant I, people should spend the majority of their time on II, but many people spend too much time in III and IV.
+"The order is important," says Covey: after completing items in quadrant I, people should spend the majority of their time on quadrant II, but many people spend too much time in quadrants III and IV.
 The calls to delegate and eliminate are reminders of their relative priority.

-If habit 1 advises that "you are the programmer", habit 2 advises: "write the program, become a leader", and habit 3 ”follow the program”.
-Keep personal integrity by minimizing the difference between what you say versus what you do, says Covey.
+If habit 1 advises that "you are the programmer" and habit 2 advises to "write the program, become a leader," and habit 3 ”follow the program.”
+"Keep personal integrity by minimizing the difference between what you say versus what you do," says Covey.

 Think win–win

-Seek mutually beneficial win–win solutions or agreements in your relationships, says Covey.
+"Seek mutually beneficial win–win solutions or agreements in your relationships", says Covey.
 Valuing and respecting people by seeking a "win" for all is ultimately a better long-term resolution than if only one person in the situation gets their way.
-Thinking win–win isn't about being nice, nor is it a quick-fix technique; it is a character-based code for human interaction and collaboration, says Covey.
+"Thinking win–win isn't about being nice, nor is it a quick-fix technique; it is a character-based code for human interaction and collaboration", says Covey.